Sophie Bramly: Hip-Hop Television in Paris

 Back in France in 1984, Bramly began working on the first ever television show devoted to hip-hop.
 Called “H.i.p.H.o.p” and hosted by Sidney Duteil, a Frenchman of Guadeloupian heritage, it aired weekly on the TF1 network.
 As the show’s artistic director, Bramly created its logo.
 She also worked as a photographer, co-author and artistic advisor alongside Duteil on “Hip Hop Story,” an early French-language book devoted to the culture, published by Hachette Jeunesse in 1984.

 Hip-Hop Television in London

-Bramly moved to London in 1987, where she was a member of the team that created MTV Europe.
-She went on to produce and host “Yo!”—the first English-language hip-hop tv show to be broadcast in Europe.
-A showcase not only for American rap (and, occasionally, for the soul and funk that preceded it), but for the rap then being made in England, Holland, Spain, and France, “Yo!” ran weekly from October 1987 through to the end of 1990, with some 145 episodes.
-Inspired by Bramly’s example, MTV in America began producing Yo!
-MTV Raps less than a year after “Yo!”’s debut.
-Its first host was Fab 5 Freddy.
+Bramly moved to London in 1987, to start work at MTV Europe.
+She went on to produce and host "Yo!" — the first English-language hip-hop TV show to be broadcast in Europe.
+A showcase not only for American rap (and, occasionally, for the soul and funk that preceded it), but for the rap then being made in England, Holland, Spain, and France, “Yo!” ran weekly from October 1987 through to the December 1990, with some 145 episodes.
+Inspired by Bramly's show, MTV US began producing Yo!
+MTV Raps less than a year later, hosted by Fab 5 Freddy.